-*Source: Insurance Information Institute (https://www.iii.org/fact-statistic/facts-statistics-hurricanes)
+*Source: Insurance Information Institute

-Flood damage — whether a byproduct of a downpour or a hurricane —is not covered by homeowners insurance policies.
+Flood insurance is a necessity for many in Florida, which faced $17,024,301 in flood insurance claims in 2016.* Flood damage — whether a byproduct of a downpour or a hurricane —is not covered by homeowners insurance policies.
 To insure your home against flood damage, acquire insurance through FEMA's National Flood Insurance Program (NFIP) or via a private insurer.

 Flood insurance coverage from private companies may vary, but NFIP flood insurance covers:

-If the value of your personal property and home exceed these limits, consider purchasing a policy from a private company for additional protection.
+If the value of your personal property and home exceeds these limits, consider purchasing a flood insurance policy from our partners at Neptune for additional protection.

 Find an affordable homeowners policy in Florida today!

 About The Zebra

 The Zebra is not an insurance company.
 We publish data-backed, expert-reviewed resources to help consumers make more informed insurance decisions.

 - The Zebra’s insurance content is written and reviewed for accuracy by licensed insurance agents.